preeve9534/pdjr-skplugin-devantech/README.md

 ### Module definitions

 The __modules__ property value is an array of module definitions each of which describes a relay device you wish the plugin to operate.
+For example:
 ```
     "modules": [
       {